aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.fields/fieldsectionpages/is/_index.md

 ---
+title: Aspose::Words::Fields::FieldSectionPages::Is method
-title: Is
+linktitle: Is
 second_title: Aspose.Words for C++ API Reference
-description:
+description: 'How to use Is method of Aspose::Words::Fields::FieldSectionPages class in C++.'
 type: docs
-weight: 27
+weight: 3000
 url: /cpp/aspose.words.fields/fieldsectionpages/is/
 ---
 ## FieldSectionPages::Is method